Ice Age: Continental Drift: Music

-A soundtrack album of music by John Powell was released on July 10, 2012 by Varèse Sarabande.
-In addition to Powell's original score, the film also features Beethoven's 9th Symphony.
-Powell explained his decision: "At the beginning of the film, the creation of the geographical world as we know it seemed just such an immense idea to musically convey, that I gave up entirely and used Beethoven's Ninth Symphony instead.
-With a bit of obscenely crass re-orchestration and blatantly cheap arranging tricks normally associated with strippers, we got it to fit the action perfectly.
-But the cost that I must now bear is having to live forever in hiding, since the "Beethoven Society" issued a "fatwa" on me."
+A soundtrack album of music by John Powell, who previously composed the second and third installments, and was released on July 10, 2012, by Varèse Sarabande.
+In addition to Powell's original score, the film features Beethoven's 9th Symphony.

-Featured in the film was "Chasing the Sun", performed by The Wanted the film's first theme song, and the second theme song "We are (Family)" written by Ester Dean, performed by Keke Palmer.
-Both songs play during the credits and are not available on the soundtrack.
-"Chasing The Sun" can be found on The Wanted's 2012 American debut extended play, The Wanted EP, while an alternate version of "We Are (Family)" sung only by Keke Palmer is available for download.
+During the film's end credits, two songs played.
+"Chasing the Sun" by the Wanted, and "We Are (Family)" written by Ester Dean, performed by Keke Palmer and other cast members including Drake and Nicki Minaj.
+Both songs are not available on the soundtrack but the former was released previously on the band's 2012 debut EP, The Wanted; a solo version of "We Are (Family)" by Palmer is available for download.

-Captain Gutt’s pirates also perform a sea shanty during the film.
+Captain Gutt's pirates also perform a sea shanty during the film featuring vocals from Peter Dinklage amongst other cast members, called "Master of the Seas", written and produced by Adam Schlesinger.
+This song is not featured on the soundtrack.

 Release

 Ice Age: Continental Drift had its premiere on June 20, 2012, at the CineEurope film distributors' trade fair in Barcelona.
-It publicly premiered on June 27, 2012, in Belgium, Egypt, France, Switzerland, and Trinidad, and was released on July 13, 2012, in the USA.
+It publicly premiered on June 27, 2012, in Belgium, Egypt, France, Switzerland, and Trinidad, and was released on July 13, 2012, in the United States by 20th Century Fox.
 The film was accompanied by the short animated film The Longest Daycare, featuring Maggie Simpson from the animated sitcom The Simpsons.

 Marketing

-As a promotion for Ice Age: Continental Drift, Fox released two 3-minute short segments from the film, titled Scrat's Continental Crack-up and Scrat's Continental Crack-up: Part 2.
+As a promotion for Ice Age: Continental Drift, Fox released two 3-minute short segments from the film serving as teasers for it, titled Scrat's Continental Crack-up and Scrat's Continental Crack-up: Part 2.
 The first part premiered as a theatrical release attached to Gulliver's Travels in 2010, and later with Rio.
-It was also released online on January 6, 2011, on iTunes Movie Trailers.
-The second part was released on November 16, 2011, on iTunes, and debuted in theatres with Alvin and the Chipmunks: Chipwrecked.
+It was also released online in January 2011, on iTunes Movie Trailers.
+The second part was released in November 2011, on iTunes, and debuted in theatres with Alvin and the Chipmunks: Chipwrecked.
 The first part shows how Scrat's actions lead to split of the continents, while in the second part, Scrat's underwater pursuit of acorns leads him to a pirate ship.

-The film was featured on Tommy Baldwin Racing's No. 10 car driven by Tomy Drissi for the 2012 NASCAR Sprint Cup Series Toyota/Save Mart 350 held on June 24, 2012.
+The film was featured on Tommy Baldwin Racing's No. 10 car driven by Tomy Drissi for the 2012 NASCAR Sprint Cup Series Toyota/Save Mart 350 held in June 2012.